3KET/3ket.github.io/README.md

 docker exec -ti <NAMES COLUMN VALUE> /bin/sh
 ```

-Now you have an interactive shell session to the Docker image with Alpine Linux.
+Now you have an interactive shell session to the Docker image with Alpine Linux (you should see a command prompt like: `/app # `).
 You can safely run `npm install` or `yarn install` without thinking about dependency issues.